AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 of the smallest addressable memory unit on the machine, which is to say, smaller than the machine instructions can read/write memory individually.
 A Boolean record component is a good example, and very common.
-It could be a single numeric bit, just as easily.
-Mapping that bit to a Boolean value tends to make for more readable code.
-The point is that the machine cannot usually read/write single bits in memory, so the generated code will almost certainly read a byte to get the enclosed single-bit Boolean component.
+The machine cannot usually read/write single bits in memory, so the generated code will almost certainly read or write a byte to get the enclosed single-bit Boolean component.
 It might use a larger sized access too, a half-word or word.
-Then the generated code masks off the bits that are not of interest and does some shifts to get the desired value.
+Then the generated code masks off the bits that are not of interest and does some shifts to get the desired component.

-Reading and writing more than just the single component accessed in the source code can cause a problem.
+Reading and writing the bytes surrounding the component accessed in the source code can cause a problem.
 In particular, some devices react to being read or written by doing something physical in the hardware.
 That's the device designer's intent for the software.
+But we don't want that to happen accidentally due to surrounding bytes being accessed.

 Therefore, to prevent these "extra" bytes from being accessed, we need a way to tell the compiler that we need the read or write accesses for the